top of page

 For example, the price of a Tesla solar roof has fluctuated considerably in the last few years.
 Currently, an 8.3 kW solar energy system in Massachusetts with a Powerwall solar battery costs about $50,000 before incentives for a 1,600-square-foot roof.
 However, the price could increase by thousands for homes with complex roofs.

-Solar shingles commonly qualify for solar incentives and rebates, such as the investment tax credit and net metering through the electric utility.
-However, because solar shingles tend to be less efficient, they may produce less electricity and result in smaller energy bill savings than standard solar panel systems.
+Solar roof shingles commonly qualify for solar incentives and rebates, such as the investment tax credit and net metering through the electric utility.
+However, because solar shingles tend to be less efficient, they may produce less electricity, resulting in smaller energy bill savings than standard solar panel systems.

-The maintenance for solar shingles is similar to solar panels, and most systems have a design life of 25 – 30 years.
+Solar shingles require similar maintenance to solar panels, and most systems have a design life of 25 – 30 years.
 In addition, many products come with 25-year warranties.

 Pros And Cons Of Solar Shingles